University of Miami School of Law, LL.M. (in Real Property Development), 2013.

 Mr. LaBar also assists clients and lending institutions in a variety of commercial finance, commercial real estate, leasing and commercial law matters.

-Mr. LaBar has previously served as an Adjunct Professor of Law at the University of Tennessee College of Law teaching Contract Drafting for four semesters.
+Mr. LaBar serves as an Adjunct Professor of Law at the University of Tennessee College of Law teaching Contract Drafting.

 Mr. LaBar served as the Town Attorney for the Town of Morrison, Tennessee from 2004 until 2015.
 In this position, Mr. LaBar advised the Town on employment law matters, represented the Town in the reestablishment of a municipal court, represented the Town in legal proceedings, reviewed and negotiated Town contracts, and advised the Mayor and Board of Alderman on a variety of matters.

 Named a 2012 Mid-South Rising Star by Super Lawyers in the areas of Business/Corporate, Real Estate, and Employment & Labor Law.